dimanet123/mp3_downloader/README.md

 *BUT, they are slow and inefficiant.*
 *So, what about using python...*

 This repo gives you opportunity, using pytube

+# How to use
+You place links in list.txt

+Then you run pytube.py and wuala

+All your audios are in folder audio